Roskilde Festival 2020 lasts 8 days between Saturday 27 June and Saturday 4 July.

-80,000 full festival tickets and 5,000 one-day tickets (a total of 20,000 one-day tickets) were for sale for #RF19.
-Everything sold out long before the beginning of the festival.
+80,000 full festival tickets and 5,000 one-day tickets (a total of 20,000 one-day tickets) are for sale for #RF50.
+Everything is expected to sell out before the beginning of the festival, so get your ticket while you have the chance.

 There are about 30,000 volunteers.
 Including volunteers the daily capacity is 115,000.